f-bader/AzAutomation-PoshACME/README.md

 The [DeployRessources.ps1](DeployRessources.ps1) is not meant to be executed as one script but is build to follow each region step for step.

+### Known issues

+The deployment of the "Az.Resources" module sometimes fails the first time.
+Remove it and try again.

 ## Presentation

 * [German Version](./presentation/Zertifikatsmanagement_mit_Azure_Automation_und_Lets_Encrypt.pdf) presented @ [Hamburg PowerShell Saturday 2020](https://hamburg.pssaturday.eu/)